tbres96/cs461/README.md

 	Use <new board> to create a new Kanban board from scratch.
 	To see the board you currently have selected, use <print>.
 	To see the owners of your current board, use <board owners>.

    WEBSITE
 --------------
+Bugs that were not fixed:
+- After dragging and dropping a task, unwanted space is created between the header and columns
+- If a user signs out and a new user signs back in using the same computer and broswer (without closing the tab) the current viewed board is that of the previous users board.
+However this will go away once a board (left side of the page) is clicked on.

 B1 - How to Access

 	B1) To get to the website simply enter this link in a Google chrome browser: